Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/24_resourcing.md

 ## 2.4.5 Summary

-In this lesson, we used our custom trace files alongside the details of the compute node hardware to come up with tailored resource requests for efficient execution of our workflow on our test data.
-We customised process resources within our custom configuration file, using Nextflow `withName` to specify which process received which resources.
-We observed that the process script must also be coded to use the allocated resources, and applied this with a parameter rather than hard-coding to ensure portability and flexibility of our workflow.
+In this lesson, we:

+- Used our custom trace files alongside the details of the compute node hardware to come up with tailored resource requests for efficient execution
+- Customised process resources within our custom configuration file, using Nextflow `withName` to specify which process received which resources
+- Learnt that the process script must also be coded to use the allocated resources, and applied this dynamically using a Nextflow parameter

-Running Nextflow workflows on HPC comes with a responsibility for efficient use of the system.
-This efficiency benefits your own research project timeline, your project budget, other HPC users, and minimises unecessary impacts on the environment.
-The skills covered in this lesson equip you to build efficient workflows.
-In the next lesson, we will learn some methods to increase the speed of our workflows, without harming the efficiency.
+The skills covered in this lesson equip you to build efficient workflows and to work responsibly on HPC.
+In the next lesson, we will apply strategies to increase the speed of our workflows, without harming the efficiency.

 ## 2.4.6 Code checkpoint